Cuban-American novelist Oscar Hijuelos dies at 62: New York Times

 "The Mambo Kings Play Songs of Love," his second novel, told the story of a pair of Cuban-born brothers, both musicians, who emigrate to New York City in the 1950s and achieve short-lived fame after appearing on the "I Love Lucy" show.

-The book was later adapted for a 1992 Hollywood film starring Antonino Banderas and Armand Assante.
+The book was later adapted for a 1992 Hollywood film starring Antonio Banderas and Armand Assante.

-Hijuelos went on to publish more novels, including "he Fourteen Sisters of Emilio Montez O'Brien" and "Mr. Ives' Christmas."
+Hijuelos went on to publish more novels, including "The Fourteen Sisters of Emilio Montez O'Brien" and "Mr. Ives' Christmas."

 In 2011 he published a memoir, "Thoughts Without Cigarettes."